lululxvi/sumsjob/README.md

 Submit a job to GPU servers.
 Automatically do the following steps:

 1. Find a GPU with low utilization and sufficient memory (the criterion is in the configuration file).
+    - If currently no GPU available, it will wait for some time (`-p PERIOD_RETRY`) and then try again, until reaching the maximum retries (`-n NUM_RETRY`).
-You can also specify the server and GPU by `-s SERVER` and `--gpuid GPUID`.
+    - You can also specify the server and GPU by `-s SERVER` and `--gpuid GPUID`.
 1. Copy the code to the server.
 1. Run the job on it in noninteractive mode (default) or interactive mode (with `-i`).
 1. Save the output in a log file.